knpuniversity/phpunit/knpu/test-assert-code.md

 This is just a simple class with a `length` property.
 It *does* have Doctrine annotations, but that's not important!
-Sure, we will *eventually* be able to save dinosaurs to the database, but our test doesn't care about that: it's just checks to make sure setting and getting the length works.
+Sure, we will *eventually* be able to save dinosaurs to the database, but our test doesn't care about that: it just checks to make sure setting and getting the length works.

 Let's add those methods: `public function getLength()` that returns an int.
 And `public function setLength()` with an int argument.
 Set the `length` property.

 Back in `DinosaurTest`, add the `use` statement.
-Ah, PhpStorm is happy!
+Ah, PhpStorm is as happy as a raptor in a kitchen!

 Ok, find your terminal and... test!